foxtroy-jay/DappChat/Readme.md

 7. In Ganache, create a new workspace, and in the server section, change the port number to 8545 and save.

-8.cCopy and paste the 12 word mnemonic into the .secret file
+8. Copy and paste the 12 word mnemonic into the .secret file

-9. Download Metamask extension for your browser and log in to Metamask using the Ganache seed account (12 word mnemonic from step XXX)
+9. Download Metamask extension for your browser and log in to Metamask using the Ganache seed account (12 word mnemonic from step 6)

 10. Change metamask network to localhost 8545